JannisHoch/copro/docs/index.rst

 Main goal
 ---------------
 With CoPro it is possible to apply machine-learning techniques to make projections of future areas at risk.
-While the model was developed with a rather clear objective in mind, we put a lot of emphasis on making it flexible.
-We hope that other, related questions about climate and conflict can be tackled as well, and that our process understanding is deepened further.
+CoPro was developed with a rather clear application in mind, unravelling the interplay of socio-economic development, climate change, and conflict occurrence.
+Nevertheless, we put a lot of emphasis on making it flexible.
+We hope that other, related questions about climate and conflict can be tackled as well, and that process understanding is deepened further.

 Contents
 ---------------
 .. toctree::
    :numbered:
-   :maxdepth: 1
+   :maxdepth: 2

    Installation <Installation>
    Execution <Execution>